It was not the machines, it was the people.

 In all, 22 veterans would get sick -- that's one more than previous reports found -- and five would die.

-The inspector general's report also notes that three of the 17 patients who probably or definitely contracted Legionnaires' in the Pittsburgh VA facilities later died.
-Two died more than a year after infection and the third, 61 days after infection, and their deaths are not considered to be related to contracting Legionnaires'.
+The inspector general's report also notes that two of the 17 patients who probably or definitely contracted Legionnaires' in the Pittsburgh VA facilities later died.
+They died more than a year after infection and their deaths are not considered to be related to contracting Legionnaires'.

 Ward Morrow, assistant general counsel to the American Federation of Government Employees, which represents Pittsburgh VA employees, said the sentiment online among VA employees was that "most people are disappointed that the IG didn't dig a little deeper."